-Data will be collected using structured questionnaire.
-Questionnaire will be adapted based on the nature of the study, after reading different literature and studies that have similar objective and from health service satisfaction measurement tools, like the Common Measurement Tool (CMT).
-CMT is a tool designed by the Citizen-Centred Service Network (CCSN) to address a significant health service gap exists in Canada between citizens' expectations and the actual service provided despite substantial efforts directed towards modernizing service delivery.
+Data was collected using structured questionnaire.
+Questionnaire was adapted to fit the needs of the study after reading different literature and studies that have similar objective and from health service satisfaction measurement tools, like the Common Measurement Tool (CMT).
+CMT is a tool designed by the Citizen-Centred Service Network (CCSN) to address a significant health service gap existed in Canada between citizens' expectations and the actual service provided despite substantial efforts directed towards modernizing service delivery.
 The CMT is designed to provide client feedback to any public organization.
 To ensure that all aspects of client service are considered, the CMT was conceived around five key elements: client expectations, perceptions of the service experience, satisfaction levels, levels of importance, and priorities for service improvements.

-Socio demographic questions related to health service utilization, accessibility of health service, communication, perceived technical competence of health provider, and acceptability of health service delivery system, financial costs and interpersonal manner are major component of the instrument.
-The questionnaire will contain both open and closed ended questions.
+Socio demographic questions related to accessibility of health service, communication, perceived technical competence of health provider, convenience of the health service system, financial costs and interpersonal manner are major component of the instrument.